 industrial uses, e.g. oil and gas

+manufacturers of microplastics

-During the consultation many stakeholders commented, in particular on the reporting requirement, indicating that the administrative cost could be substantial (e.g. #2027, #2040, #2057, #2058, #2065, #2068, #2073, #2074, #2092, #2102, #2148, #2236).
-The comments received indicated the need to clarify what actually is required from the actors involved along the supply chain.
+During the consultation on the Annex XV report as well as on the SEAC draft opinion many stakeholders commented, in particular on the reporting requirement, indicating that the administrative cost could be substantial (e.g. #2027, #2040, #2057, #2058, #2065, #2068, #2073, #2074, #2092, #2102, #2148, #2236).
+The comments received indicated the need for guidance to clarify what actually is required from the actors involved along the supply chain.
+In this respect, SEAC notes that the variability in cost estimates provided by industry during the consultations may also result from different interpretations of the efforts needed to fulfil the requirements.

 With regard to the requirement to provide ‘instructions for use and disposal’, information received in the consultation suggests that the costs to industry to fulfil this requirement could be substantial.
-The Dossier Submitter performed a qualitative analysis on the costs to be expected considering the contributions received from industry (see BD 2.5.4).
-Accordingly, costs estimated by stakeholders tend to focus on the more costly measures to implement the requirement, e.g. assuming that the instructions have to be presented in an additional package leaflet rather than on the label itself.
+The Dossier Submitter performed a qualitative analysis on the costs to be expected considering the contributions received from industry (see Background Document 2.5.4).
+Accordingly, costs estimated by stakeholders tend to focus on the more costly measures to implement the requirement, e.g. assuming that the instructions have to be presented in an additional package leaflet rather than on the label itself or via an SDS.
 The Dossier Submitter complemented the information received by industry with literature sources.
 According to this, the range of costs of relabelling would be between about € 300 and € 3 000.
 The Dossier Submitter highlights that the obligation leaves flexibility to the actors involved with regard to the means that is chosen to provide ‘instructions for use and disposal’, for instance cost-effective solutions can be used such as pictograms.
+SEAC considers that the analysis carried out by the Dossier Submitter illustrates the range of costs to be expected to inform on proper use and disposal on a ‘per label’ basis.
+Based on this information it is not possible to estimate the total economic impact of providing ‘instructions for use and disposal’, because the number of companies and products covered is unknown for most sectors.
+SEAC notes that products are relabelled on a regular basis and that the longer transition period of 24 months as it is proposed now will reduce the additional costs of relabelling triggered by the ‘instructions for use and disposal’ requirement and also prevent unintended impacts such as recall of products with long shelf-lives.
+During the consultation of the SEAC draft opinion, some stakeholders confirmed that the costs to pass instructions for use and disposal down the supply chain is likely to be proportionate (e.g. #539, #550).

+The second element of the instructions for use and disposal requirement (paragraph 7) obliging industrial users to pass information on to downstream users in order to enable them to report microplastic uses and releases was considered much more costly to implement in the comments received (please see discussion on reporting below).